 1. The Field of the Invention

-The invention relates generally to the field of displacement sensors and, more specifically, the use of proximity sensors to 15 determine the position of a displaceable element moving transversely with respect thereto.
+The invention relates generally to the field of precise positioning systems and, more specifically, the use of proximity sensors to determine the position of a displaceable element moving transversely with respect to the sensor.

 2. The Background Art